TheOdinProject/curriculum/nodeJS/express/controllers.md

 1. No argument `next()` - Will pass the control to the next middleware.
 Very simple and straightforward.
 1. With an error argument `next(new Error(...))` - Will pass and move directly the control to the error middleware.
 1. With the string `next('route')` - Will pass the control to the next route middleware.
 This only works for `app.METHOD` or `router.METHOD`.
 Potentially, it can also be the same as just calling `next` with no argument.
 1. With the string `next('router')` - Will skip all middlewares attached to the specific router instance and pass the control back out of the router instance.
-Basically, back to the parent router say `app` and yes the express `app` under the hood is also just a router.
+Basically, we exit the router and go back to the parent router say `app` and yes the express `app` under the hood is also just a router.

 Out of the four, you will likely only use the first two, unless you have a very specific need that requires the other two.